LGBTQ rights in the Commonwealth of Nations: United Kingdom

 The British Prime Minister, David Cameron, indicated his support:

 The Minister for International Development, Andrew Mitchell, subsequently indicated that the UK would withhold development aid from countries that had a poor human rights record in relation to its LGBT citizens.
 Malawi subsequently had £19 million of budget support suspended by the UK following various infractions including poor progress on human rights and media freedoms and concern over the government's approach to rights of its LGBT citizens.
 This was later reinforced by David Cameron, who emphasised that those receiving UK aid should "adhere to proper human rights".
 After the Government of Seychelles agreed to push forward with plans to repeal the country's anti-gay law, they specifically noted advocacy from British diplomats.

 In 2014, the British Foreign Secretary, William Hague, wrote to the Commonwealth Secretary-General urging him to use his position to urge member states to live up to their responsibilities to promote the rights of their LGBT citizens.
-He later argued that Britain should must make defending the rights of gay and lesbian people a key plank of its relations with other Commonwealth countries.
+He later argued that Britain should make defending the rights of gay and lesbian people a key plank of its relations with other Commonwealth countries.

 In April 2018, Britain hosted the Heads of Government meeting in London.
 The British Prime Minister, Theresa May, said she regretted that many of the current laws across Commonwealth countries that criminalised homosexuality were a direct legacy of British colonialism; and offered to support any government that wanted to reform its legislation.
 More than 100,000 people had signed a petition calling for the issue of LGBT rights to be raised at the meeting.